uxmal/reko/README.md

-reko - a general purpose decompiler.
+# reko - a general purpose decompiler.

-====
-Reko is a C# project containing a decompiler for machine code binaries.
+**Reko** is a C# project containing a decompiler for machine code binaries.
 This project is freely available under the GNU General Public License.